uramonk/bdg_bot/README.md

 ### Running bdg_bot Locally

-You can test your hubot by running the following, however some plugins will not behave as expected unless the environment variables they rely upon have been set.
+You can test your hubot by running the following, however msg.finish() in 1_limit.coffee must be commented out.

 You can start bdg_bot locally by running: